icopy-site/awesome/docs/awesome/awesome-magento2.md

 - [Yireo](https://www.yireo.com/)
 - [FireBear Studio](https://firebearstudio.com/)

-> **Magento Extension Developers Network (https://github.com/DavidLambauer/awesome-magento2/blob/master/ExtDN)**
+> **Magento Extension Developers Network (ExtDN)**
-> The Magento Extension Developers Network (https://github.com/DavidLambauer/awesome-magento2/blob/master/ExtDN) is a vetted network of extension developers whose core business is to
+> The Magento Extension Developers Network (ExtDN) is a vetted network of extension developers whose core business is to
 > develop and sell quality Magento extensions.
 I founded ExtDN to bring accountability and trust to the Magento extension
 > market.
 ExtDN members agree to hold themselves accountable to high standards of coding, copyright and business conduct.